kvegter/query-analyzer-app/README.md

 ##### Columns

-The columns Count, Last Invocation, Avg Time, Max Compale and AvgExecution are sortable.
+The columns Count, Last Invocation, Avg Time, Max Compale and Avg Execution are sortable.

 * The First column